compsb-unimi/VMetaD-tutorial/input.md

 ```

 ### Reweighting CVs
 As anticipated in the theory part, to compute binding free energy differences we will need to reweight our free energy landscape on new apt CVs which will allow us in discriminating efficiently the bound and unbound states.
-Like in the original work, here we will use again the distance from the origin of the reference frame $$\rho$$ and the number of contacts between the protein and the ligand.
-This will guarantee that if the guest can be considered not in contact with the host (and thus defining the unbound state), even if $$\rho$$ is large.
+Like in the original work, here we will use again the distance from the origin of the reference frame $\rho$ and the number of contacts between the protein and the ligand.
+This will guarantee that if the guest can be considered not in contact with the host (and thus defining the unbound state), even if $\rho$ is large.

-The total number of contact $$c$$ is defined with a switching function
+The total number of contact $c$ is defined with a switching function

 $$
 c = \sum_{i,j} \frac{ 1 - \left(\frac{r_{ij}}{r_0}\right)^{6} }